What Are Urologic Diseases?

 - prostatitis (swelling of the prostate gland)

-The American Urological Association Foundation offers several tips for promoting good urological health in adults and children, including:
+The AUAF offers several tips for promoting good urological health in adults and children, including:

 Tips for Parents

-It is vital to remember that you are the best advocate for your own urological health.
-The responsibility lies with you to schedule regular checkups with a urologist if indicated and make an appointment if you feel there may be a problem.
+It is important to remember that you are the best advocate for your own urological health.
+Schedule regular checkups with your doctor and make sure to always report any concerning symptoms you develop.